 Mr. Schwartz received his B.A. degree, with high honors, from Amherst College in 1976.
 He studied Japanese language and history from 1976 to 1977 at Doshisha University in Kyoto, Japan, and then worked in Tokyo and Hong Kong as a reporter and editor for the Asian edition of The Wall Street Journal from 1977 to 1980.
 He received his J.D. degree, with honors, in 1983 from the University of Chicago Law School, where he was an editor of The University of Chicago Law Review.
 Following law school, he served as a law clerk to Judge John D. Butzner, Jr., United States Court of Appeals for the Fourth Circuit.
 He joined Morrison & Foerster in 1984 and became a partner of the firm in 1990.

-Billy Schwartz is recommended as a leading lawyer by Chambers USA (2015), Legal 500 US (2016), PLC Which lawyer?
-(2009), Best Lawyers In America (2015), and Super Lawyers (2009).
+Billy Schwartz is recommended as a leading lawyer by Chambers USA (2015), Legal 500 US (2016–2018), PLC Which lawyer?
+(2009), Best Lawyers In America (2018), and Super Lawyers (2009).
 Mr. Schwartz is an inaugural inductee into the Legal 500 2017 Hall of Fame, along with fewer than 500 other outstanding U.S. partners who have been recommended as “Leading Lawyers” for the last six years consecutively.
 He was also selected as an “IP Star” by Managing Intellectual Property’s World IP Survey 2018–2019.